MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 2. Review and accept the license terms.

-3. Since the disk will be empty, select **Custom: Install Windows only** and use the **uninitialized disk space**.
+3. Select **Custom: Install Windows only** and use the **uninitialized disk space**, since the disk will be empty.

 4. Sign in to that new computer as its administrator.
 Using Control Panel, give it a static IP address on the virtual network, configure that network interface to send DNS queries to the IP address of PRIVDC and set the computer name to *PAMSRV*.
 This will require a server restart.

 5. If the virtual network doesn't provide Internet connectivity, add an additional network interface to the computer that provides a connection to the Internet.
 This will be needed for the SharePoint installation, and can be disabled after this step is completed.

-6. After the server has restarted, sign in as the administrator.
+6. Wait for the server to restart.
+After the server has restarted, sign in as the administrator.
 Using Control Panel, configure the computer to check for updates, and install any updates needed.
 This may require a server restart.

-7. After the server restarts, sign in as Administrator, open the Control Panel and join PAMSRV to the PRIV domain (priv.contoso.local).
+7. Wait for the server to restart.
+After the server restarts, sign in as Administrator, open the Control Panel and join PAMSRV to the PRIV domain (priv.contoso.local).
 This will require providing the username and credentials of a PRIV domain administrator (PRIV\Administrator).
 After the welcome message appears, close the dialog box and restart this server.

 ### Add the web server (IIS) and application server roles